Quip

 In fact, purely in terms of functionality, it’s quite lacking as a word processor and as a writing app.

-This app is quite popular and has a considerable number of users.
+In fact, this app is relatively well-known and has a decent user base.
 It is one of the software offerings from the company Salesforce.
 This company offers various tools that are likely to be used by businesses.
-For individual users like me, they can be excessive and almost pointless, but globally, they seem to have quite a few users.
+For individual users like me, they can be somewhat excessive and almost pointless, but globally, they seem to have quite a few users.
 That’s why it inevitably has a lot of users.
+Since Salesforce is quite expensive, it makes sense to use other products from the same company, given that you’re already paying a high price.
+However, in contrast, the performance of the app version is quite disappointing.
+Both the Android and iOS versions are disappointing.

 As you all know, in word processor like MS Word, tables are just for document readability, and they really aren’t suitable for things like calculating formulas, right?
-Still, Quip’s table feature is powerful.
+Still, Quip’s table feature is quite powerful.
 Of course, it would be unrealistic to expect Excel-level tables, but still, it provides a table feature that serves as a spreadsheet to some extent.
+However, there are too many shortcomings, such as not showing document information and lacking objective performance.
+Fortunately, the desktop version is somewhat better.
+This aspect also feels similar to Dropbox Paper.
+This one also has a rather poor Android app.

 However, as we all know, MS Word is the go-to app for practically everyone, except perhaps in South Korea, for real offline office work… Instead, these apps prioritize web usability over document printing capabilities, which sets them apart.
 It’s about word processors that can break free from the constraints of traditional paper formats.